Leveraging Expert Consistency to Improve Algorithmic Decision Support: Analysis and results

-We also explore what happens when there are shared human biases that systematically underserve one demographic subgroup.
-In particular, we assume the presence of a bias that increases the likelihood that women who require prioritization would be erroneously screened out.
-For the purpose of stress-testing the method, the settings we consider are likely more extreme than what is likely to occur in practice.
-After considering multiple settings under which the method should in theory be robust, we consider a setting in which the method is bound to fail, in order to provide empirical evidence of the importance of considering whether the method's assumptions are appropriate when choosing to apply it in practice.
-The following settings are assessed: \begin{itemize} \item \emph{Deterministic bias, partially shared (DeP):} We assume that 50\% of experts exhibit a deterministic bias that leads them to screen out all women, regardless of whether they need prioritization. \item \emph{Homogeneous bias, fully shared (HoF):} We assume that all experts exhibit bias that leads them to screen out 80\% of women who should be prioritized. \item \emph{Non-random expert-to-patient assignment, near-deterministic bias (nRnD):} We assume a non-random assignment under which one expert assesses 95\% women, and decides to screen out all of them. \item \emph{Deterministic bias, fully shared (method's assumptions violation) (DeS):} Finally, we consider what happens when the method's assumptions are violated.
+We assume the presence of a bias that increases the likelihood that women who require prioritization would be erroneously screened out.
+For the purpose of stress-testing the method, the settings we consider are probably more extreme than what may occur in practice.
+After considering multiple settings under which the method should in theory be robust, we consider a setting in which the method is bound to fail to emphasize the importance of determining that the method's assumptions are appropriate when choosing to apply it in practice.
+The following settings are assessed: \begin{itemize} \item \emph{Deterministic bias, partially shared:} We assume that 50\% of experts exhibit a deterministic bias that leads them to screen out all women, regardless of whether they need prioritization. \item \emph{Homogenous bias, fully shared:} We assume that all experts exhibit bias that leads them to screen out 80\% of women who should be prioritized. \item \emph{Non-random expert-to-patient assignment, near-deterministic bias:} We assume a non-random assignment under which one expert assesses 95\% of women and screens out all of them. \item \emph{Deterministic bias, fully shared (method's assumptions violation):} Finally, we consider what happens when the method's assumptions are violated.
 In this setting, we assume all experts have a deterministic bias that leads them to screen out all women. \end{itemize}

+Table~\ref{tab:sim_auc_bias} shows results under these different scenarios, reporting AUC with respect to $Y^c$.
+Across all settings in which the method is expected to be robust, label amalgamation yields modest improvements or comparable performance to ${f}_Y$, and drastic improvements with respect to $f_D$.
+Once again, it is the only approach that is able to simultaneously outperform $f_Y$ and $f_D$.
+Meanwhile, all other approaches yield worse results than $f_Y$, indicating that they are unable to leverage expert knowledge, and instead bias in human labels lead them astray.